-A comparison of calculated to observed concentrations of TCE at all monitoring wells for all samples analyzed between November 1998 and November 2010 is presented in Figure 6.9.
-Also presented in Figure 6.9 is a comparison of calculated to observed concentrations of TCE for only those samples analyzed in November 2010 on which the individual data points are labeled with the well number.
+A comparison of calculated to observed concentrations of TCE at all monitoring wells for all samples analyzed between November 1998 and November 2011 is presented in Figure 6.9.
+Also presented in Figure 6.9 is a comparison of calculated to observed concentrations of TCE for only those samples analyzed in November 2011 on which the individual data points are labeled with the well number.
 The general agreement between observed and computed concentrations is reasonable given the uncertainty of the initial contaminant distribution.
-Plots of calculated and observed TCE concentrations at selected monitoring wells during the period 1998 through 2010 are shown in Appendix D on Figure D-7.
-The calibrated initial TCE plume (November 1998), and model calculated TCE plumes for November 2001, 2005, 2008, and 2010 are presented in Figure 6.10; the concentration contours shown on this figure are based on the maximum TCE concentration simulated in any layer.
+Plots of calculated and observed TCE concentrations at selected monitoring wells during the period 1998 through 2011 are shown in Appendix E on Figure E-7.
+The calibrated initial TCE plume (November 1998), and model calculated TCE plumes for November 2002, 2006, 2010, and 2011 are presented in Figure 6.10; the concentration contours shown on this figure are based on the maximum TCE concentration simulated in any layer.

-6.3 Simulation of TCE Concentrations in 2011
+6.3 Simulation of TCE Concentrations in 2012

-The groundwater model was used to forecast TCE concentrations in the aquifer and the mass extracted from CW-1 and CW-2 from January through December 2011.
-In this simulation the CW-1 pumping rate was specified as 300 gpm during 2011 and the pumping rate at CW-2 was specified at 47 gpm.
+The groundwater model was used to forecast TCE concentrations in the aquifer and the mass extracted from CW-1 and CW-2 from January through December 2012.
+The predicted TCE concentration distribution in December 2012, based on the maximum TCE concentration simulated in any layer, is presented in Figure 6.11.
+The predicted December 2012 TCE concentration at CW-1 is 401 μ g/L, and that at CW-2 is 70 μ g/L.

-The calculated TCE concentrations in December 2011 are presented on Figure 6.11.
-The concentration contours shown on Figure 6.11 are based on the maximum TCE concentration simulated in any layer.
-The calculated TCE concentration in December 2011 at CW-1 is $487 \,\mu g/L$.
-The calculated TCE concentration in CW-2 in December 2011 is $75 \,\mu g/L$.

-The calculated concentration at CW-2 in December 2011 is slightly higher than the average concentration observed in the well in 2010, which was 52 μ g/L. This suggests the potential that the initial TCE concentrations specified in the 4970-foot silt/clay unit, which act as a long-term source of contamination to the underlying aquifer units, overestimate actual TCE concentrations in this unit.
-In future years, if the calculated TCE concentrations at CW-2 continue to overestimate observed concentrations, the initial TCE concentrations in the 4970-foot silt/clay nit will be further re-evaluated.
+The predicted concentration at CW-2 in December 2012 is higher than the average concentration observed in the well in 2011, which was 35 μ g/L. This indicates that the initial TCE concentrations specified in the 4970-foot silt/clay unit, and which act as a long-term source of contamination to the underlying aquifer units, may be overestimating the actual mass of TCE in this unit.
+If TCE concentrations at CW-2 continue to decline during 2012, adjustments will be made to the initial TCE concentrations in the 4970-foot silt/clay unit.